gaucho1978/BACCAble/README.md

 - automatically disable start&stop car functionality
 - act as Immobilizer, by injecting can bus messages when required.
 - show SHIFT warning indicator on dashboard when configurable motor rpm speed is overcomed
+- enable and disable ESC and TC with left stalk button press

 BACCABLE overview (click on the following image to see the video) [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/HStaXDe9asQ/0.jpg)](https://www.youtube.com/watch?v=HStaXDe9asQ)